laravel/docs/validation.md

         return $value == 'foo';
     });

-This also applies to rule objects.
-If you want to run them when an attribute is empty, you need to extend the interface `Illuminate\Contracts\Validation\ImplicitRule`.

 > {note} An "implicit" extension only _implies_ that the attribute is required.
 Whether it actually invalidates a missing or empty attribute is up to you.

+#### Implicit Rule Objects

+If you would like a rule object to run when an attribute is empty, you should implement the `Illuminate\Contracts\Validation\ImplicitRule` interface.
+This interface serves as a "marker interface" for the validator; therefore, it does not contain any methods you need to implement.